 Is Dubrovnik worth visiting?
 Yes!
 Is Bosnia-Herzegovina safe for women to visit?
 Absolutely!!
 The best day trip from Dubrovnik is Mostar!
 The distance between Dubrovnik and Mostar is only 128 kilometers / 80 miles.
 This journey can take approximately 2 1/2 to 3 hours.

-I would highly recommend making this day trip on some sort of an organized tour.
-What you want is a place that just organizes the transportation and a little tour, but something that gives you some free time.
-Mostar is very, very small, and perfect for just a day trip.
+I would highly recommend making this day trip on some sort of organized tour.
+What you want is a place that just organizes the transportation and a little tour but something that gives you some free time.
+Mostar is very, very small and perfect for just a day trip.

-If it’s warm, pack a bathing suit and towel so you can enjoy a dip in the crystal blue river waters!
+If it’s warm, pack a bathing suit and towel to enjoy a dip in the crystal blue river waters!

 - Don’t forget your passport, you are entering another country!!